 Chazelle’s little Whiplash grew into big Whiplash.
 Blomkamp expanded his five-minute Alive in Joburg into District 9.

-You have a proof of concept.
+It might be a proof of concept.

 PROOF OF CONCEPT DEFINITION